DDCCOE/docker-doc/dev/create_docker_base_image.md

 Create a docker base image has become a much easier work with the scripts support by docker.
 But it is still a little tricky to create a CentOS 5 docker base image because those scripts cannot work well with CentOS5.
-Here are two useable was.
+Here are two useable ways.

 ## Use febootstrap.